-Our highly experienced Houston family law attorneys recognize that children benefit when courts recognize the contributions that both parents make to their kids.
-Whether you are being denied fair visitation with your children, are being asked to contribute too much in child support, or must establish paternity to clarify your rights and obligations, Hendershot, Cannon, Martin & Hisey, P.C. is a firm that protects what matters.
+If you have been denied fair visitation with your children, were asked to contribute too much in child support, or must establish paternity to clarify your rights, call Hendershot, Cannon, Martin & Hisey, P.C. today.

 No matter what, it is better to seek legal help before your child support situation gets too out of hand.
 It is far better to ask for a modification as soon as it becomes clear you will be unable to pay than to go months without making the payments you are legally required to make.